Igorrosiak/My-Curriculum/README.md

 This project was created in 2022.

-Consists of an Page Web for a my personal curriculum.
+It consists of a Web Page for my personal curriculum.

-This application utilize: React, React-Bootstrap, SASS, Styled-Components and React-Router-DOM
+This application uses: React, React-Bootstrap, SASS, Styled-Components and React-Router-DOM

-You can use it running "npm install" on the terminal of main path AND running "npm start" after install all dependencies.
+You can use it running "npm install" in the main path terminal AND running "npm start" after installing all dependencies.